o3de/o3de/README.md

         1.  **Type:** STRING
         1.  **Value:** `<3rdParty package path>`
     1. Click **Configure**.
     1. Wait for the key values to populate.
-Fill in any additional fields that are needed for your project.
+Update or add any additional fields that are needed for your project.
     1. Click **Generate**.

 1. Register the engine with this command: